Skip to content

 const username = await ask("Username:")

-Displays an interactive selection menu and returns the selected option.
+Displays an interactive selection menu and returns the selected value.

 Parameters: